johnlewissims/symbiosis/README.md

 ## Notes for Developing Locally

-I am running this locally using <a href="https://roots.io/sage/">Local WP</a>.
+I am running this locally using <a href="https://localwp.com/">Local WP</a>.
 PHP 7.4.1, Wordpress 5.9.2.
 I'm running Node v16.14.2 NPM 8.5.0.

-Create your site, then import symbiosis.WordPress.2022-03-31.xml (in the repo) using WP Admin.
+Create your site.

 Clone this repo into the themes folder.
-CD into the theme, run `npm install` and then `npm run dev`.2
+CD into the theme then...
+Run `npm install`, `npm run dev` & `composer install`.

+Now install the Advanced Custom Fields plugin.

+Lastly, import symbiosis.WordPress.2022-03-31.xml (in the repo) using WP Admin.

 <p align="center">
   <a href="https://roots.io/sage/">